mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 DETAIL:  Partition key of the failing row contains (date) = ("01").
 ```

-Therefore, it is essential to the correct operation of a database that the locale definitions do not change during the lifetime of a database.
-See the [Postgres Documentation](https://wiki.postgresql.org/wiki/Locale_data_changes) for more details.

 You must take the following into consideration when planning an upgrade from EL 7 to EL 8:

 - All indexes involving columns of collatable data type, such as `text`, `varchar`, `char`, and `citext`, must be reindexed before the database instance is put into production.